 The facts of Owens –v- Owens are rare, and many divorce lawyers will go through their entire career without encountering a single defended divorce; a swift and amicable divorce is possible under the current law, but it depends on both parties demonstrating a degree of goodwill, but the change in the divorce law is long overdue and very welcome.

+We have a team of highly experienced divorce solicitors.
 Should you require any further information, DMH Stallard LLP runs a free Family Law Clinic in its Horsham office.
 Call 01403 252492 for further information.